 Instead, I would prefer that the subsequent lines are indented just one standard indentation level, or 4 spaces in this case.

-The major mode does have a setting called php-mode-lineup-cascaded-calls which is related, but does not help here.
+which is related, but does not help here.
 That setting controls whether method calls are lined up with each other, but it does not affect function arguments or array items.
 Also it is disabled by default.

 So we have to dig a little deeper.
 PHP mode is derived from CC mode which is a built-in mode in Emacs for all C-like languages.
 It has a complex indentation engine which is highly customizable.
 The following applies to all major modes which are derived from CC mode, not just PHP.

-We can start by examining the variable c-offsets-alist using C-h v.
+using C-h v.
 There is a very long list of different syntax elements for which we can define separate indentation rules.
 We can also see the current values for the various syntax elements.

 First we have to determine which syntax element the line is being recognized as that we want to change.
 Bring the cursor on that line and press C-c C-s to run syntactic analysis for that line.
-In the example code above the element we need to modify is arglist-cont-nonempty.
+In the example code above the element we need to modify is arglist-cont-nonempty

-Looking at the variable c-offsets-alist, we can see the current value for that syntax element:
+, we can see the current value for that syntax element:

 (arglist-cont-nonempty first php-lineup-cascaded-calls php-c-lineup-arglist)

-The first symbol means that the first function is used for indentation which does not return nil.
-The php-lineup-cascaded-calls function is controlled by the variable we discussed earlier and is not used (meaning it should return nil, and be ignored).
-The function that is being used to determine indentation in this case is php-c-lineup-arglist which internally calls c-lineup-arglist provided by CC mode.
+function is controlled by the variable we discussed earlier and is not used (meaning it should return nil, and be ignored).
+The function that is being used to determine indentation in this case is php-c-lineup-arglist

 The nice thing about CC mode is that we can change and test the indentation settings interactively.
 Having the cursor on that same line, we can use C-c C-o to change the indentation settings.
 First it will prompt for the syntactic symbol to change, which will default to the one being used for that line.
 Then it will ask what indentation rule to apply.
 This is a run-time change that only applies for the current buffer.

-We can use the special symbol + which means to add one level of indentation.
+which means to add one level of indentation.
 In fact, at first glance, this gives the indentation that we want:

 $arr = [ 1,